TomFairbairnSolace/solace-dev-codelabs/README.md

 ## Directories

-├── codelabs - contains codelabs that will be served up on https://codelabs.solace.dev/.
+- codelabs - contains codelabs that will be served up on https://codelabs.solace.dev/.
 The raw markdown file is exported into this directory via the claat tool.
-├── markdown - This directory contains the markdown file that the codelabs were generated from.
+- markdown - This directory contains the markdown file that the codelabs were generated from.
-└── init.sh - bootstrap script

 ## How to Contribute
 ### Option 1 - Script